 5. Fines Called as Service Fees

 Ryanair's ticket terms are really strict.
 You need to follow the procedures carefully to avoid unnecessary excess fees.
 You must only carry approved cabin bags.
-Take note that Ryanair charges exorbitant fees for oversize cabin bag about 50€ which is obviously more costly than your flight ticket.
+Take note that Ryanair charges exorbitant fees for an oversize cabin bag about 50€ which is more costly than your flight ticket.
 If you are a non-EU citizen, you always need a paper boarding pass that must be stamped at the airport.
 In the case you are missing the paper boarding pass, its printing cost at the airport will be 20 euros.

 Customer Service and Professional Skills